MizusakoSadanobu/blog_app/README.md

     - This app expects to use for group of editors.
     - Only those who know admin pass can create account and edit posts.
 - For a beginer developer, this app helps you how sreamlit works.
+- I've published this app [here](https://blogapp-nobu-2024.streamlit.app/), so visit my app if you are interested in.

 ## What can you do?
 - User authentification